 Lake Tyers is a beautiful fishing destination and offers great fishing for landbased anglers as well as boats and kayaks.
 Lake Tyers is the mecca of flathead fishing.
 With regular catches of flathead up to a meter in size.
 Its also a great fishery for bream, luderick, tailor, leather jacket, trevally, estuary perch, whiting, poddy mullet and mullet.
 Nearby areas are also considered great fishing destinations such as Lakes Entrance and Marlo.

 Toorloo and Nowa Nowa are the 2 main divided estuary systems that eventually connect and head out to sea.
-Flathead is best targeted in the warmer months towards bottom reaches of the estuary, whilst in the cooler months, they will migrate closer to the mouth entrance.
+Flathead is best targeted in the warmer months towards the bottom reaches of the estuary, whilst in the cooler months, they will migrate closer to the mouth entrance.
 The longer Nowa Nowa arm is the best spot to target estuary perch amount with a high volume of the structure, particularly in the warmer months.

+You will need to give consideration to what your target species is when picking a fishing outfit.
 For the most part, light fishing gear will serve you well here, but you do risk getting busted off by a large flathead, tailor or poddy mullet.

 Recommended baits Lake Tyers